Table of Contents

 Determine the type of CT based on the connection current (amperage).

-DIN rail enclosure on T mounting plate (H: 36cm, L: 21cm)
+DIN rail housing on T mounting plate (H: 36cm, W: 21cm)

-4. Installation and Configuration
+4. Installation and configuration

-Direct Meter
+Direct meter

-Indirect Meter and Current Transformer (CT)
+Indirect meter and Current Transformer (CT)

 1. CT Ratio: